InnerSourceCommons/InnerSourcePatterns/CONTRIBUTING.md

 * Add a concise title like this example: "pattern/badly-named-piles"
 * Describe your problem.
 Think about the context of your problem and your expected output.
 Where do you see this problem most?
 What is the setup of your business and organization?
 Do you have opinions/ideas on what causes or leads-to the problem?
 * Ask any questions that you are unsure about.
 Are you unsure if this problem belongs here?
 Are you unsure on how to frame and explain the problem?
-* [Apply the label](https://help.github.com/articles/applying-labels-to-issues-and-pull-requests/) `Idea`.
+* [Apply the label](https://help.github.com/articles/applying-labels-to-issues-and-pull-requests/) `Early Idea`.
 Labels can be found in the right column settings.

 After this process, it is our turn to drive you through the pattern creation process.
 We will help to land your idea and check if there are existing  similar patterns.